Cqsi/lichs/README.md

 1. Click [here](https://lichess.org/account/oauth/token/create) and log in with your Lichess account if needed
 2. Name the token anything (e.g. MyToken)
-3. Scroll down and enable the button `Play games with the board API`.
+3. Scroll down and enable the button `Play games with the board API`
 4. Click the button `Submit` in the lower right corner
 5. Copy the token shown in the brown box
 6. Put the token in the `api_key.txt` file (<ins>and nothing else in there</ins>)